mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 There must be at least this percentage of liquid [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel')s in a given
-[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') associated with them.
+[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') associated with them.

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-RoomThreshold'></a>
 ### RoomThreshold `property`

 ##### Summary

-How many of a layers' worth of parquets must contribute to a room-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+How many of a layers' worth of parquets must contribute to a room-based [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-RoomThresholdFactor'></a>
 ### RoomThresholdFactor `property`

 ##### Summary

-There must be at least this percentage of liquid [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel')s in a given
+There must be at least this percentage of [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel')s included in rooms in a given
-[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') associated with them.
+[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') associated with them.

 <a name='M-ParquetClassLibrary-Biomes-BiomeConfiguration-GetFilePath'></a>
 ### GetFilePath() `method`